 Excel Formulas Training Kit – Beginner Level

 Stop watching videos, start learning by doing.
 Practice SUM, COUNT and many more excel formulas.
-Test your excel skills and track your progress.
+Test your Excel skills.

 You should be using Excel for business and personal purposes, aren’t you?
 Actually, the question should be “Do you benefit from all Excel features?”